deepanshs/mrsimulator/docs/installation/users.rst

 If you get a ``PermissionError``, it usually means that you do not have the required administrative access to install new packages to your Python installation.
-In this case, you may consider adding the ``--user`` option, at the end of the statement, to install the package into your home directory.
+In this case, you may consider adding the ``--user`` option at the end of the statement to install the package into your home directory.
 You can read more about how to do this in the `pip documentation <https://pip.pypa.io/en/stable/user_guide/#user-installs>`_.